-- 9.1 This report sets out the Cabinet's response to the MTFP forecast for 2019/20.
-It proposes a balanced 2019/20 net revenue budget of £240.304m.
-Proposing a Council Tax increase of 2.75% (1.75% General and 1% Adult Social Care Precept) has been done with careful consideration of the impact on Stockport residents balanced against the need to continue to deliver essential services to residents including the most vulnerable residents in the Borough. - 9.2 Through delivering the 2019/20 Budget we have bridged the funding gap of £15.926m, adding to the significant savings already achieved by the Council since 2011/12.
+- 9.2 Proposing a Council Tax increase of 2.75% (1.75% General and 1% Adult Social Care Precept) has been done with careful consideration of the impact on Stockport residents balanced against the need to continue to deliver essential services to residents including the most vulnerable residents in the Borough. - 9.3 Through delivering the 2019/20 Budget we have bridged the funding gap of £15.926m, adding to the significant savings already achieved by the Council since 2011/12.
 Work will continue on our MTFP Strategy building on the saving proposals identified to meet the Council's savings requirement over the medium term period.
-The Council remains focused on ensuring the Council is able to become self-sufficient in terms of its funding to ensure it is resilient, whilst delivering the desired outcomes for residents. - 9.3 The Cabinet recognises that the MTFP forecasts and the setting of a balanced budget for the Council going forward will be increasingly challenging.
+The Council remains focused on ensuring the Council is able to become self-sufficient in terms of its funding to ensure it is resilient, whilst delivering the desired outcomes for residents. - 9.4 The Cabinet recognises that the MTFP forecasts and the setting of a balanced budget for the Council going forward will be increasingly challenging.
 The uncertainty about the future direction of Local Government funding makes this planning and decision making increasingly difficult.
 The skills and commitments of Members and Officers alike will help the Council meet this challenge.